alessiocelentano/lazynite/README.md

 # Lazynite
-A PC remote controller for YouTube and Twitch
+A PC remote controller for YouTube and Twitch.

 ## Requirements
 - A Linux distro;